-- Parents/carers keeping children off school unnecessarily. - Truancy during the school day. - Absences which are not explained satisfactorily. - Children who arrive at school after the register has closed. - Days off for shopping, birthdays or looking after other children. - Day trips and holidays in term time which have not been agreed by the head teacher. - Days that exceed the amount of leave agreed by the head teacher.
+• Parents/carers keeping children off school unnecessarily.

+- Truancy during the school day. - Absences which are not explained satisfactorily. - Pupils who arrive at school after the register has closed and without a legitimate reason (see section 4.2). - Days off for shopping, birthdays or looking after other children. - Day trips and holidays in term time which have not been agreed by the head teacher. - Days that exceed the amount of leave agreed by the head teacher.

 It is the head teacher's responsibility to decide if an absence is authorised or unauthorised.
 Hence, if there is any ambiguity relating to an absence, school may request further evidence from parents before an absence is authorised.
-This may be in the form of a prescription, appointment card or similar.
-Parents should not ask their doctor (GP) to provide "sick notes" to excuse absence.
+This may be in the form of